 One of the greatest strengths of the Questrom School of Business and Boston University is its rich, diverse student body.
 BU has over 7,000 students representing 130 countries.
-As with our domestic students, the FCC is committed and a partner in your success.
+As with our domestic students, the Feld Center is committed and a partner in your success.
 The following resources can be helpful as you look at work authorization, networking, internships and full-time jobs.

 For more help in your job search please reference our International Student Job Search Guide resources and below is additional Information.